bmarti44/Cliste/README.md

 npm install require-dir handlebars mongodb mongoose node-static -g

+Update settings.js to include the correct path to Cliste

+Then go into the project, and run "node index.js"

+If you get a module not found error, don't forget to link it, like so:

+npm link require-dir

+Where require-dir is the name of the module

+Also, don't forget to make sure mongodb is running

 Module Creation
 --------
 1. To create a new module, create a new folder at /sites/all/module/{{module-name}}